hrgdavor/m6js/thoughts/UI thoughts.md

 // if NodeUpdater ...
 // .. etc, maybe some other usefull value

-// if TagDef insert again (could be a compoennt definition or just nodes with compoennts inside) if(typeof def.tag == 'function'){
+// if TagDef insert again (could be a compoennt definition or just nodes with components inside) if(typeof def.tag == 'function'){
-    if(def.tag instanceof j6x.Dom){
+    if(def.tag instanceof j6x.comp.Base){
         // cereate first
     	j6x.addComp(def, node, parent);
         // init later ...
     }else{
         var ret = def.tag(def, node, parent);
-        // recurive call to check the value and insert in the same place }
+        // recursive call to check the value and insert in the same place }
 }
 ```